 Residential California Solar Panel Clients

-Adding solar energy storage or other energy-efficiency measures to the home can reduce the total required capacity of the solar panel system.
-If your clients add solar storage capacity, they may qualify for rebates through the Self-Generation Incentive Program (SGIP).
-The California Public Utilities Commission (CPUC) has already authorized over $1 billion in funding through 2024 for this popular solar battery incentive program.
+Incorporating solar energy storage or other energy-efficient measures can reduce the required capacity of the solar panel system.
+Homeowners who add solar storage may qualify for rebates through the Self-Generation Incentive Program (SGIP).
+The California Public Utilities Commission (CPUC) has authorized annual collections of $166 million from 2020 through 2024 to fund SGIP, providing substantial financial support for adopting solar battery systems.

 Disadvantages of the California Solar Panel Law for New Homes